 Across the decades, generations of IPPR leaders, researchers and communicators have helped to transform the climate of ideas and propose practical policies to put them into effect, work which continues today.
 Our alumni community have gone on to work at the highest levels of the media, government, parliament, business and civil society organisations.

 Job description

-Job title: Senior research fellow, democracy and politics
+Job title: Director of policy and politics

-Responsible to: Associate director, democracy and politics
+Responsible to: Executive director